smt/beat-js/README.md

 ## tl;dr

-This tiny library provides some trivial utilities to format a Date as a .beat string, or find the start and end times for a .beat string.
+This tiny library provides some trivial utilities to format a Date as .beat time, or find the start and end times for a .beat time.

-The main use case is to simply output the current time formatted as a .beat, like so:
+The main use case is to simply output the current time formatted as .beat time, like so:

 ```ts
 import { beat } from "@smt/beat";